Encyclopedia of fire safety

 Fits!

-Ok, but you have to take readings from some sensors to notify the owner.
-Suddenly the car is evacuated, then the position of the car will clearly change in space.
-Let's take an accelerometer and a gyroscope.
+Ok, but you need to take readings from some sensors in order to notify the owner.
+Suddenly the car is evacuated, then the position of the car will obviously change in space.
+Take an accelerometer and a gyroscope.
 Excellent.
-Dachshund, now we are looking for a sensor.
+Taxi, now we are looking for a sensor.

-I think the GY-521 MPU6050 will definitely fit.
+I think that the GY-521 MPU6050 will definitely fit.
 It turned out that it also has a temperature sensor.
-It would be necessary to use it, there will be such a "killer feature".
+It would be necessary to use it, there will be such a “killer feature”.
 Suppose the owner of the car put it under the house and left.
-The temperature inside the car will change "smoothly".
-What happens if an attacker tries to break into a car?
+The temperature inside the car will change “smoothly”.
+What happens if an intruder tries to get into the car?
 For example, he will be able to open the door.
-The temperature in the car will begin to change rapidly, as the air in the cabin begins to mix with the ambient air.
+The temperature in the car will begin to change rapidly, as the air in the cabin will begin to mix with the ambient air.
 I think it will work.

-3-axis gyroscope module + 3-axis accelerometer GY-521 on the MPU-6050 chip.
+Module 3-axis gyroscope + 3-axis accelerometer GY-521 on the chip MPU-6050.
 Allows you to determine the position and movement of an object in space, the angular velocity during rotation.
 It also has a built-in temperature sensor.
-It is used in various copters and aircraft models, it is also possible to assemble a motion capture system based on these sensors.
+It is used in various copters and aircraft models, and based on these sensors, you can assemble a motion capture system.

 Supply voltage - from 3.5V to 6V (DC);